-Often, the term “entrepreneur” and “innovator” are used interchangeably.
+Often, the terms “entrepreneur” and “innovator” are used interchangeably.
 The definition of “innovative” is “original and creative thinking,” and an innovator is someone who “introduces new ideas.”
 Entrepreneurs are innovative because they apply creative thinking to an issue or problem and create a new product or service as a solution to the problem.

-Entrepreneurs are problem solvers and change makers
+Entrepreneurs are problem solvers and change-makers

 Often, entrepreneurs act as change-makers, advocating for a shift in the way things are normally done.
 In fact, many entrepreneurs come up with business ideas by engaging with their community and considering the gaps that can be filled with a good solution.